amfairley/nunisi/TESTING.md

 - The next error occured when retrieving the unavailability dates in the update_room function using room_booked_unavailable_dates = json.loads(room_booked.unavailability).
 This is because it was already saved as a python list, so I updated this to room_booked_unavailable_dates = room_booked.unavailability.
 - The next error in the update_room function came about from interacting with the dates as they retrieved as a string and I tried to string them using strftime().
 I commented out this step and retried the code.
 This created an error as the date needs to be in a date format.
 I added an extra step to turn the date into a date format, then string it later.
 This solved the bug.

+### Bug 5:
+Bug 5 involved the filtering and sorting of the available room results.
+The usual way using GET was not working because the submitted search values were accessed through a POST check.
+This was overcome by using JavaScript to add a sort / filter / pagination hidden input to the populated form in the header and resubmitting the form.
+However this introduced a further complication when having multiple sort / filter / pagination functions running concurrently as each of them submitted the form individually.
+A workaround was conceived where:
+- The filter function will add a hidden filter input to form and not submit it
+- The sort function will run the filter function and then add a hidden sort input to the form and not submit it
+- The pagination function will run the sort function (adding the hidden filter and sort inputs to the form) and then add a hidden page input to the form and not submit it
+- The onchange for the sort dropdown and the onclick for the filter and pagination buttons were given event listeners to submit the form by accessing their given data-action attributes
+The only downside of this is that when applying a new filter, the pagination resets to page 1 which works as intended for a good user experience, however the sort is also reset.
+For now this is deemed acceptable due to the time and effort put in to achieving the current functionality.
 ## Analytics

 [Google Analytics](https://marketingplatform.google.com/about/analytics/) has been used to provide real time analytics about how users use my webpage.
 This includes how many page views, how many users scroll to the bottom of the page, indicating that content hinting is working, and how many users sign up.
 The data received from this will be used to inform the future updates to the webpage.
 This required the following code to be added to the base.html template at the bottom of the head element as directed: